Easy Baileys Bounty Bars, Low Carb (and here to stay)

 - To prevent the filling from falling apart, freeze the coconut bars for 20 minutes.
 This will help to keep the bars in one piece when you dip them in the melted chocolate.

-- Using the double boiler method to melt the chocolate makes it easier to keep the temperature consistent and prevent the coconut bars from falling apart while coating them.
+- Using the double boiler method to melt the chocolate makes it easier to maintain a consistent temperature and prevent the coconut bars from falling apart during the coating process.

-- Using medium shredded coconut is the perfect texture to pulse with the coconut cream when making the coconut filling.
+- Using medium-shredded coconut yields the perfect texture for pulsing with the coconut cream when making the coconut filling.

 - The Baileys liqueur is quite sweet, so adjust the sweetener to your liking.